teocci/RealtimeBoard/README.md

         console.log("received: " + evt.data);
         drawImageText(evt.data);
     }
+    ```

     Note.
 You can delete the code that you added to websocket.js for testing the endpoint.

-    Add the following line (in bold) to the bottom of index.html to load whiteboard.js.
+6. Add the following line (in bold) to the bottom of index.html to load js/board.js.

+    ```
             </table>
         <script type="text/javascript" src="websocket.js"></script>
-        <script type="text/javascript" src="whiteboard.js"></script>
+        <script type="text/javascript" src="js/board.js"></script>
     <body>
+    ```

-Implement the Encoder and Decoder Interfaces
+### Implement the Encoder and Decoder Interfaces
 In this exercise you create classes to implement decoder and encoder interfaces to decode web socket messages (JSON) to the POJO class Figure and to encode Figure as a JSON string for sending to the endpoint.

 For more details, see the section about message types and encoders and decoders in the technical article JSR 356, Java API for WebSocket.

-    Right-click the project node and choose New > Java Class.
+1. Right-click the project node and choose New > Java Class.
-    Type FigureEncoder as the Class Name and choose org.sample.whiteboardapp in the Package dropdown list.
+2. Type FigureEncoder as the Class Name and choose org.sample.whiteboardapp in the Package dropdown list.
 Click Finish.
-    In the source editor, implement the WebSocket Encoder interface by adding the following code (in bold):
+3. In the source editor, implement the WebSocket Encoder interface by adding the following code (in bold):

+    ```
     public class FigureEncoder implements Encoder.Text<Figure> {

     }
+    ```

-    Add an import statement for javax.websocket.Encoder and implement the abstract methods.
+4. Add an import statement for javax.websocket.Encoder and implement the abstract methods.

     Place your cursor in the class declaration and type Alt-Enter and choose Implement all abstract methods from the popup menu.

-    Modify the generated abstract methods by making the following changes (in bold).
+5. Modify the generated abstract methods by making the following changes (in bold).
 Save your changes.

+    ```
     @Override
     public String encode(Figure figure) throws EncodeException {
         return figure.getJson().toString();
     }

     @Override
     public void init(EndpointConfig ec) {
         System.out.println("init");
     }

     @Override
     public void destroy() {
         System.out.println("destroy");
     }
+    ```

-    Right-click the project node and choose New > Java Class.
+6. Right-click the project node and choose New > Java Class.
-    Type FigureDecoder as the Class Name and choose org.sample.whiteboardapp in the Package dropdown list.
+7. Type FigureDecoder as the Class Name and choose org.sample.whiteboardapp in the Package dropdown list.
 Click Finish.
-    In the source editor, implement the WebSocket Decoder interface by adding the following code (in bold):
+8. In the source editor, implement the WebSocket Decoder interface by adding the following code (in bold):

+    ```
     public class FigureDecoder implements Decoder.Text<Figure> {

     }
+    ```

-    Add an import statement for javax.websocket.Decoder and implement abstract methods.
+9. Add an import statement for javax.websocket.Decoder and implement abstract methods.
-    Make the following changes (in bold) to the generated abstract methods.
+10. Make the following changes (in bold) to the generated abstract methods.

+    ```
     @Override
     public Figure decode(String string) throws DecodeException {
         JsonObject jsonObject = Json.createReader(new StringReader(string)).readObject();
         return  new Figure(jsonObject);
     }

     @Override
     public boolean willDecode(String string) {
         try {
             Json.createReader(new StringReader(string)).readObject();
             return true;
         } catch (JsonException ex) {
             ex.printStackTrace();
             return false;
         }

     }

     @Override
     public void init(EndpointConfig ec) {
         System.out.println("init");
     }

     @Override
     public void destroy() {
         System.out.println("destroy");
     }
+    ```

-    Fix the imports and save your changes.
+11. Fix the imports and save your changes.

-You now need to modify MyWhiteboard.java to specify the encoder and decoder.
+You now need to modify BoardServer.java to specify the encoder and decoder.
-Running the Application
+### Running the Application

 You are now almost ready to run the application.
 In this exercise you modify the WebSocket endpoint class to specify the encoder and decoder for the JSON string and to add a method to send the JSON string to connected clients when a message is received.

-    Open MyWhiteboard.java in the editor.
+1. Open BoardServer.java in the editor.
-    Modify the @ServerEndpoint annotation to specify the encoder and decoder for the endopoint.
+2. Modify the @ServerEndpoint annotation to specify the encoder and decoder for the endopoint.
 Note that you need to explicitly specify the value parameter for the name of the endpoint.

+    ```
     @ServerEndpoint(value="/actions", encoders = {FigureEncoder.class}, decoders = {FigureDecoder.class})
+    ```

-    Delete the onMessage method that was generated by default.
+3. Delete the onMessage method that was generated by default.
-    Add the following broadcastFigure method and annotate the method with @OnMessage.
+4. Add the following broadcastFigure method and annotate the method with @OnMessage.

+    ```
     @OnMessage
     public void broadcastFigure(Figure figure, Session session) throws IOException, EncodeException {
         System.out.println("broadcastFigure: " + figure);
         for (Session peer : peers) {
             if (!peer.equals(session)) {
                 peer.getBasicRemote().sendObject(figure);
             }
         }
     }
+    ```

-    Right-click in the editor and choose Fix Imports (Alt-Shift-I; ⌘-Shift-I on Mac).
+5. Right-click in the editor and choose Fix Imports.
 Save your changes.
-    Right-click the project in the Projects window and choose Run.
+6. Right-click the project in the Projects window and choose Run.

-When you click Run the IDE opens a browser window to http://localhost:8080/WhiteboardApp/.
+When you click Run the IDE opens a browser window to `http://localhost:8080/RealtimeBoard/`.

 Note.
 You might need to undeploy the previous application from the application server or force reload the page in the browser.

-If you view the browser messages you can see that a string is sent via JSON to the endpoint each time you click in the canvas. screenshot of application in browser
+If you view the browser messages you can see that a string is sent via JSON to the endpoint each time you click in the canvas.
+screenshot of application in browser

-If you open another browser to http://localhost:8080/WhiteboardApp/ you can see that each time you click in the canvas in one browser the new circle or square is reproduced in the canvas of the other browser. screenshot of application in two browsers
+If you open another browser to `http://localhost:8080/RealtimeBoard/` you can see that each time you click in the canvas in one browser the new circle or square is reproduced in the canvas of the other browser.
+screenshot of application in two browsers

-Sending Binary Data to the Endpoint
+## Sending Binary Data to the Endpoint

 The application can now process and send a string via JSON to the endpoint and the string is then sent to the connected clients.
 In this section you will modify the JavaScript files to send and receive binary data.

-To send binary data to the endpoint you need to set the binaryType property of WebSocket to arraybuffer.
-This ensures that any binary transfers using WebSocket are done using ArrayBuffer.
-The binary data conversion is performed by the defineImageBinary method in whiteboard.js.
+To send binary data to the endpoint you need to set the binaryType property of WebSocket to `arraybuffer`.
+This ensures that any binary transfers using WebSocket are done using `ArrayBuffer`.
+The binary data conversion is performed by the `defineImageBinary` method in `js/board.js`.

-    Open websocket.js and add the following code to set the binaryType property of WebSocket to arraybuffer.
+1. Open websocket.js and add the following code to set the binaryType property of WebSocket to `arraybuffer`.

+    ```
     websocket.binaryType = "arraybuffer";
+    ```

-    Add the following method to send binary data to the endpoint.
+2. Add the following method to send binary data to the endpoint.

+    ```
     function sendBinary(bytes) {
         console.log("sending binary: " + Object.prototype.toString.call(bytes));
         websocket.send(bytes);
     }
+    ```

-    Modify the onMessage method to add the following code (in bold) to select the method for updating the canvas according to the type of data in the incoming message.
+3. Modify the `onMessage` method to add the following code to select the method for updating the `canvas` according to the type of data in the incoming message.

+    ```
     function onMessage(evt) {
         console.log("received: " + evt.data);
         if (typeof evt.data == "string") {